grucloud/grucloud/docusaurus/docs/azure/resources/App/ManagedEnvironment.md

           properties: {
             internal: {
               type: 'boolean',
               description: 'Boolean indicating the environment only has an internal load balancer.
-These environments do not have a public static IP resource, must provide ControlPlaneSubnetResourceId and AppSubnetResourceId if enabling this property', 'x-ms-mutability': [ 'create', 'read' ]
+These environments do not have a public static IP resource.
+They must provide runtimeSubnetId and infrastructureSubnetId if enabling this property', 'x-ms-mutability': [ 'create', 'read' ]
             },
             infrastructureSubnetId: {